Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

 ```
 #### 5.)
 Loading and Using Machine Learning Models
 This section of code is intended to load several pretrained models and tokenizers from various sources, which could be used for natural language processing tasks such as sentiment analysis, summarization, and sentence embeddings.
-this code is preparing several tools for different natural language processing tasks:
+The code initializes various pre-trained models and their tokenizers for different natural language processing tasks:
-  - Sentiment Analysis with FinBERT.
+  - FinBERT for Sentiment Analysis:
+    - finbert_tokenizer and finbert_model are loaded from the 'yiyanghkust/finbert-tone' repository.
+FinBERT specializes in financial sentiment analysis.
-  - Text Summarization with BART.
+  - BART for Text Summarization:
+    - bart_tokenizer and bart_model are loaded from the 'facebook/bart-large-cnn' repository.
+BART is utilized for tasks such as text summarization and conditional text generation.
-  - Sentence Embeddings with SentenceTransformer.
+  - Sentence-BERT for Sentence Embeddings:
-Each of these models and tokenizers is initialized using pretrained weights from their respective sources.
-The from_pretrained method facilitates this process, ensuring that the models are ready for immediate use.
+    - sentence_encoder is loaded using the 'all-mpnet-base-v2' variant.
+Sentence-BERT is used to produce sentence embeddings, which are useful for tasks that involve semantic understanding of sentences.
 ```python
 # Load models
 finbert_tokenizer = AutoTokenizer.from_pretrained('yiyanghkust/finbert-tone')